LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

-This tool estimates the intrinsic and extrinsic parameters of a multiple camera-system with non-shared overlapping fields of view.
+The camera calibration tool estimates the intrinsic and extrinsic parameters of a multiple camera-system with non-shared overlapping fields of view.

 The image data is provided as a [ROS](https://www.ros.org) bag containing image streams for all cameras.
 The calibration routine will go through all images and select images using information theoretic measures in order to get a good estimate of the system parameters. (see [1](#jmaye))

 Arbitrary combinations of projection and distortion model can be mixed in one calibration run.
 Have a look at [this page](supported-models) for a list of the supported camera and distortion models.